Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 </div>

-On the *old* cluster for the Cornell box we see a speedup of 37.57x when using 44 nodes, for the Buddha box we see only 30.53x speedup for the same number of nodes.
+On the *old* cluster for the Cornell box we see a speedup of 37.57x when using 44 nodes, for the Buddha box we see only 30.53x.
 On the *new* cluster for the Cornell box we get a speedup of 24.95x at 28 nodes while with the Buddha box we get a speedup of just 18.91x.
 So why do we not scale as well as we'd hope, especially on the Buddha box?
-I have two ideas, and they're things that have been hinted at some throughout the article.
+I have two ideas on possible improvements to tray\_rust's scalability.

 ## Scaling Issue 1: Grouping Worker's Results